- Bachelor of Fine Arts in Animation

 - Bachelor of Science in Art

-- Bachelor of Science in Arts Administration (currently not accepting new students)
+- Bachelor of Science in Leadership and Entrepreneurship in the Arts

 Please see the Education Department section of the Catalog for information on the B.S. in Visual Arts Education.